rmymartinet/rmymartinet/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=rmymartinet" alt="rmymartinet" /></a> </p>

+- 🚀 I'm currently diving into everything that tickles my brain cells and sparks my curiosity! **Portfolio**

 - 🌱 I'm currently wrangling with the big, bad world of full-stack development.
 It's like trying to tame a tech-savvy dragon! 🐉 **Openclassroom front-end and back end graduation, Udemy course (javascript, clean code)**

+- 👯 I'm on the hunt for fellow front-end enthusiasts to join forces and create pixel-perfect web wonders! **👨‍💻**

+- 🤝 I'm on the lookout for a back-end wizard to rescue me from the coding wilderness! **🧙‍♀️**

 - 📝 I regularly share articles on medium [https://medium.com/@remymartin.bk](https://medium.com/@remymartin.bk)

+- 💬 Ask me why aren't you collaborating on projects at the moment? **react**

 - 📫 How to reach me **remymartin.bk@gmail.com**